Ada40/fractal-harmonic-code/AUTHOR.md

 ## Recognition

-This repository serves as formal documentation of Adam Lehatchett's contributions to:
+This repository serves as formal documentation of Adam Lee Hatchett's contributions to:
 - Theoretical physics and cosmology
 - Artificial intelligence architecture
 - Energy systems engineering
 - The unification of multi-scale natural phenomena

-All work presented here is original research by Adam Lehatchett, released freely for the advancement of human knowledge.
+All work presented here is original research by Adam Lee Hatchett, released freely for the advancement of human knowledge.